lugatuic/lug-docs/rfc0001-root-group.md

 **Abstract:**

 This document lays out the structure of the root User Group of the Linux User's Group at the University of Illinois at Chicago.
-The root user group exists to define a standard base group for members to join.
+The root user group exists to define a standard base group for LUG members to join.

 **Copyright and License Notice:**